johnrudge/zdd_algorithms/README.md

 # Zdd Algorithms

-Zdd Algorithms is a Python library that implements the zdd algorithms that are described on the wikipedia [page](https://en.wikipedia.org/wiki/Zero-suppressed_decision_diagram)
+Zdd algorithms is a Python library that implements the zdd algorithms that are described on the [wikipedia page](https://en.wikipedia.org/wiki/Zero-suppressed_decision_diagram).
+With some additional functions for creating a zdd from a set, a set from a zdd and a function to create an image of the zdd.

 ## Installation